happypeter/edocs/plaintext/multimedia/screencast.md

 friendly.

-Software: use Screenflow to do the editing, add episode title and author at the beginning, like "Vim Basics ep1--with happypeter".
-And at the end we add "see more at happypete.org"
+Software: use Screenflow to do the editing,
+DONOT: add episode title and author at the beginning, like "Vim Basics ep1--with happypeter".

+DO: at the end we add "happypeter.org", and before the text, right-click and add a transaction "Dip to black"